Mario Buildreps is a graduate engineer. Become aware of topics in a way you have never heard before.

 It seems hard to prove that the collapse of the Twin Towers was an inside job.

-From the few known facts it appears that the alleged buckling scenario has no mathematical basis at all, which implies that full collapse was impossible without introducing an unknown force in the core of the building.
+From the few known facts, it appears that the alleged buckling scenario has no mathematical basis, which implies that full collapse was impossible without introducing an unknown force in the core of the building.

-Seismic recordings, from the closest by seismic recording station at Palisades, are often claimed as proof that explosives would be detonated just before the collapse.
-But this source cannot deliver any proof, because seismic activity prior to the major collapse does not prove the ignition of explosives.
-It is indirect, and therefore no direct proof.
+Seismic recordings, from the closest by the seismic recording station at Palisades, are often claimed as proof that explosives would be detonated just before the collapse.
+But this source cannot deliver any proof because seismic activity prior to the major collapse does not prove the ignition of explosives.
+It is indirect, and therefore there is no direct proof.

 The official version tells that the towers collapsed by the heat of the fire after the impact in combination with a damaged main structure.
 But how likely is it that this fire could cause a perfect full vertical collapse?